 » Message queues status

-The following informations are available in the Message queues status tab.
+The following information is available in the Message queues status tab.

 The colors of the average value bars give an immediate visual feedback of the queues status.
 Please note that the average values and the queue load are calculated over the last 240 measurements provided by the server (the same displayed by the charts), as no historical data is available (see note 2 below).

 This indicator shows the current and average overall load of the system based on the weighted mean of the other three diagrams converted to a percentage value.

 » Outgoing messages queue